ritschmaster/w32bindkeys/README.md

 ### Using the <kbd>Win</kbd> key

 <kbd>Win</kbd> is reserved in Windows for some special bindings.
 Like opening the Explorer by hitting <kbd>Win</kbd> + <kbd>E</kbd>.
-This migt be annoying for people coming from a Linux window manager background.
-Luckily almost every special binding can be disabled by doing the following:
+This can be annoying but luckily w32bindkeys can overwrite those bindings.
+Additionally almost every special binding can be disabled by doing the following:

 1. Run `regedit`
 2. Go to `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer\`